MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-web-application-proxy-for-a-hybrid-environment.md

 1. Web Application Proxy matches the thumbprint against the secure channel certificate, which must be imported and installed in the local computer's Personal certificate store on the Web Application Proxy server.

-2. Configure Web Application Proxy with a published application that can accept inbound requests from your SharePoint Online tenant.
+2. Configure Web Application Proxy with a published application that can accept inbound requests from your SharePoint tenant.

 ### Import the Secure Channel SSL certificate